 This is how it is with our toxin-overloaded organ.
 Our blood cannot flow properly, cells start to die, bacteria breed, and there is bad breath and bad body odor.
 These are signs of toxicity of blood.
 Inflammation and pain will follow, and most likely at this stage you may have already been experiencing some chronic disease(s).
 If neglected further … cancer.

-The different types of detox
+Getting started – the different types of detox

 The body detoxes naturally, and most detox programs are designed to assist this natural cleansing process.
 You can do a general body detox, or target a specific organ, such as the liver or kidneys.